jeroenterheerdt/HAsmartirrigation/README.md

 - Calculate irrigation duration for all zones.

 **Per Zone Settings**
 You can change any value mentioned before.
-Additionaly there are some more options.
+Additionally there are some more options.

 - Name: change the name of a zone
 - Size: change the size of a zone